Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Temple of the Way of Light

 Location(s) Peru: Amazon (Iquitos) & Sacred Valley (Cusco).
-Mexico: Valle de Bravo & Yucatán Amazon (Iquitos): single location, 300 hectares
+Mexico: Valle de Bravo & Yucatán Amazon (Iquitos): single location, 200 hectares of protected rainforest

-Tradition Shipibo, Meraya lineage, led by Maestra Justina (45+ years) Shipibo, emphasis on balanced female and male Maestras
+Tradition Shipibo, Meraya lineage, led by Maestra Justina (45+ years) Shipibo, Meraya lineage.
+Equal balance of female and male advanced-level healers.
+Team of 13.
+No apprentices.

-Ceremonies & Medicines Curated program: Ayahuasca, San Pedro, Bufo/Sapo (optional), Hapé, Temazcal, plus psilocybin and peyote in Mexico Ayahuasca only, with master plant dietas available through partner center
+Ceremonies & Medicines Curated program: Ayahuasca, San Pedro, Bufo/Sapo (optional), Hapé, Temazcal, plus psilocybin and peyote in Mexico Exclusively Shipibo tradition, ayahuasca with a wide variety of other Amazonian plant medicines

-Healers Per Ceremony 3 to 7 Shipibo healers working simultaneously 4 Shipibo healers (2 female, 2 male)
+Healers Per Ceremony 3 to 7 Shipibo healers per ceremony 4 advanced-level healers working together

 Retreat Schedule Weekly, year-round (continuous) Select dates throughout the year

-Traditional Dietas Available: longer-duration dietas at Arkana's own Amazon center Available through partner center Shipibo Rao (14 days, ~$2,000 add-on)
+Traditional Dietas Available: longer-duration dietas at Arkana's own Amazon center Available through Shipibo Rao, in partnership with Maestro José López Sanchez, one of the most respected Shipibo lineage holders working today

-Ayahuasca Source Own 100-acre plantation; brewed on-site by Shipibo healers 300-hectare property; brewed on-site by Shipibo healers
+Ayahuasca Source Own 100-acre plantation; brewed on-site by Shipibo healers 200-hectare property; 3,000+ vines planted via Chaikuni Ayni Initiative; brewed on-site by Shipibo healers

-Safety Screening Medical questionnaire, video call evaluation, selective acceptance, 3-week prep diet Application with medical/psychological screening, ~30% decline rate
+Safety Screening Medical questionnaire, video call evaluation, selective acceptance, 3-week prep diet Application with medical/psychological screening developed with ICEERS. ~30% decline rate, one of the most rigorous in the field

 Healers and Lineage: The Heart of Both Centers